Cars · Resale guide

 Essential Checks

-- Check RC details on Parivahan app: Verify the owner’s name, registration date, fuel type, and insurance status.
-Ensure the car isn’t listed as stolen or hypothecated.
+- Check RC details on Parivahan app: Use the official app to verify the owner’s name, registration date, fuel type, and current insurance status against the physical documents.

-- Match chassis and engine numbers: Cross-reference the chassis number (found under the bonnet, on a doorframe sticker, or etched on the firewall) and engine number with the RC book.
-Discrepancies are a major red flag.
+- Match chassis number: Locate the chassis number (usually under the bonnet, on a doorframe sticker, or etched into the chassis) and ensure it perfectly matches the RC book.

-- Cold start test: Arrange to see the car when it hasn’t been run for several hours.
-Listen for smooth starting, unusual noises, or excessive smoke from the exhaust.
-Hard starting can indicate battery, starter, or fuel system issues.
+- Perform a cold start test: Arrange to see the car when it hasn’t been driven for several hours.
+Listen for any difficulty starting, excessive smoke, or unusual engine noises.

-- Inspect all four tyres: Check for uneven wear patterns, which suggest alignment problems or suspension damage.
-Also, look for cuts, bulges, and ensure all tyres are from a similar manufacturing date.
+- Inspect all four tyres: Check for uneven wear patterns, which can signal alignment issues, suspension problems, or even accident damage.
+Also, check the tyre manufacturing date.

-- Open the bonnet: Look for any signs of oil leaks around the engine, check the coolant level (should be between min/max), inspect the battery terminals for corrosion, and check the condition of drive belts for cracks.
+- Open the bonnet: Look for any signs of oil leaks around the engine, check the coolant level, note the battery’s age (date on the battery itself), and inspect the condition of all belts.

-- Check all electricals: Test power windows, central locking, ORVM adjustments, all lights (headlights, tail lights, indicators), horn, music system, and the reverse camera.
+- Check all electricals: Systematically test all power windows, central locking, ORVM adjustments, the music system, and the reverse camera/sensors.

-- Check undercarriage: Look for signs of rust, especially in the wheel arches, floor pans, and exhaust system.
-Excessive rust could indicate flood damage or poor maintenance.
+- Check the undercarriage: Inspect for excessive rust, especially around the wheel arches, suspension components, and floor pans.
+This can indicate flood damage or neglect.

-- Verify duplicate key: Ensure the seller provides both original keys.
-Getting a new smart key from Tata can cost ₹5,000-₹15,000.
+- Verify duplicate key: Ensure the seller provides a duplicate key.
+Getting a new key from the dealer, especially if it’s an intelligent key, can cost anywhere from ₹5,000-₹25,000.

 Insider Checks

-THE STEERING WHEEL WEAR TEST: Run your hands around the steering wheel at the 10 and 2 o’clock positions.
-These spots wear first from daily grip.
-A genuinely low-kilometer car has uniform texture all around.
-If 10 and 2 are smoother or shinier than, say, the 6 o’clock position, the car has been driven a LOT, regardless of the odometer.
-Missing this could mean unexpected wear on other components, costing ₹20,000-₹40,000 in future repairs.
+THE STEERING WHEEL WEAR TEST: Run your hands across the steering wheel, particularly at the 10 and 2 o’clock positions where most people grip.
+These areas show wear first.
+A genuinely low-mileage Punch will have a uniform, textured feel all around.
+If the 10 and 2 o’clock spots are noticeably smoother or shinier than the 6 o’clock position, it indicates extensive driving, regardless of what the odometer displays.
+Missing this could mean buying a car that feels much older than its claimed mileage, leading to premature interior wear costs of ₹15,000-₹30,000 for re-upholstery.

-THE OBD2 SCANNER TEST (₹800 investment saves lakhs): Buy a Bluetooth OBD2 scanner (available for ₹800-₹1,500 on Amazon).
-Plug it into the port under the dashboard and use a free app like Torque.
-The car’s ECU often stores the real odometer reading and hidden error codes.
-If the OBD reading doesn’t match the dashboard, it’s confirmed fraud.
-Additionally, it can reveal pending engine or transmission issues that might not show up on the dashboard, potentially saving you ₹20,000-₹1,00,000 in unexpected repairs.
+THE OBD2 SCANNER TEST (₹800 Investment, Lakhs Saved): This is a must for any used car purchase.
+Buy a cheap Bluetooth OBD2 scanner (₹800-₹1,500 on Amazon), plug it into the port under the dashboard, and use a free app like ‘Torque’ or ‘Car Scanner’.
+The car’s Engine Control Unit (ECU) often stores the real odometer reading and hidden error codes that don’t trigger a dashboard light.
+If the OBD reading doesn’t match the dashboard, you’ve confirmed odometer fraud.
+Additionally, it can reveal pending or historical engine, transmission, or sensor issues that the seller might be hiding.
+Ignoring this could mean inheriting expensive engine or transmission repairs, potentially ₹30,000-₹80,000.

 Common Scams to Watch For (India 2026)

-Curbstoning: Unlicensed dealers pose as “individual sellers” to avoid legal obligations like offering warranties or being transparent about accident history.
+Curbstoning: Unlicensed dealers pose as “individual sellers” to avoid legal obligations like providing warranties or being transparent about vehicle history.
 They often list multiple cars with professional photos.
-If a seller is pushy about meeting at a public place or has vague answers about the car’s history, be cautious.
+Be suspicious if the “individual” seller is pushy, reluctant to share their home address, or has multiple listings.
+Always insist on meeting at their residence and verify the RC owner’s identity.

 Fake Service Records: Some sellers forge service stamps or create fake digital records to show a clean maintenance history.
-Always cross-check the VIN (Vehicle Identification Number) with the authorized Tata service center via a phone call to verify the service history.
-Gaps or inconsistencies are a red flag.
+Always cross-check the VIN (Vehicle Identification Number) with the authorized Tata service center directly via phone call.
+They can confirm the service history associated with that VIN.
+Gaps or inconsistencies in service records should raise suspicion.

 Seller’s Guide — How to Maximize Your Tata Punch Resale